 Opening a car door in an unsafe manner.

-, Liability can be difficult to determine, and requires a thorough investigation.
-Types of evidence that will be essential to your claim include video footage, eyewitness testimony, medical reports, police reports, and more.
+Still, for each Las Vegas bicycle accident, Liability can be challenging to determine and requires a thorough investigation.
+Evidence essential to your claim includes video footage, eyewitness testimony, medical reports, police reports, and medical records.

 Compensation Available for Las Vegas Bike Accident Victims

-Once you establish liability in your case, your bicycle accident claim will move onto the issue of damages.
+Once you establish liability in your case, your bicycle accident claim will move on to the issue of damages.
 Under Nevada personal injury law, victims are entitled to full recovery for their injuries.
-This means recovery for direct economic damage as well as for noneconomic, intangible losses.
+This means recovery for direct economic damage and non-economic, intangible losses.

 Property damage to your bicycle;

 Emergency medical expenses;

 All other medical bills and required medical treatment;

 Pain and suffering;